caprica/choonio/README.md

  * Typescript
  * Docker

+In the [feature/graphql](https://github.com/caprica/choonio/tree/feature/graphql) branch there is an early experimental implementation of a GraphQL server endpoint together with some simple GraphQL queries in the frontend.
+It uses code-generation to create custom hooks for react-query to provide access to the defined GraphQL operations.

+The GraphQL UI is accessible at `http://localhost:8080/query`, there is no link to it in the UI presently.

 ## Current status

 This is a fully functional media player that I use for hours every day.
 Things are mostly complete, and what is there